Titzn/Cyber-Log-Analyzer/README.md

 - **Successful Login Tracking**: Tracks successful logins and identifies unusual patterns.
 - **Geolocation of IPs**: Identifies the geographical location of the IPs involved in suspicious activities.
 - **Email Notifications**: Sends email alerts when suspicious activities are detected.
-- **Customizable Reports**: Generates HTML or CSV reports with details about the detected activities.
+- **Customizable Reports**: Generates HTML and CSV reports with details about detected activities.
-- **Configurable via YAML**: Easily customizable thresholds, patterns, and report formats via a configuration file.
+- **Configurable via YAML**: Easily customizable thresholds and patterns via a configuration file.
-- **Enhanced Logging**: Includes detailed logging of operations and errors.

 ## Installation

-1. Clone the repository:
+1. **Clone the repository**:

     ```bash
     git clone https://github.com/Titzn/cyber_log_analyzer.git
     cd cyber_log_analyzer
     ```

-2. Install the dependencies:
+2. **Install dependencies**:

     ```bash
     pip install -r requirements.txt
     ```

-3. Configure the `config.yaml` file with your email, log file path, and other settings.
+## Configuration

+1. **Edit the configuration file**:

+   Open `config.yaml` and update the configuration as needed.
+Ensure the `log_file_path` points to your server's authentication log file and that the email settings are correct.

+2. **Set up email alerts**:

+   Ensure the SMTP settings in `config.yaml` are correct for your email provider.
+You may need to allow "less secure apps" if using Gmail or use an app password.

 ## Usage